-See also help negotiating your care fees below.
+See also help negotiating your care and accommodation costs below.

 Help negotiating your care and accommodation costs

-You can ask someone to negotiate with the aged care provider about your care fees on your behalf.
-You or the person helping you will also need to organise things like how your fees and accommodation payments will be paid.
-You may also include this nominated person in your Resident Agreement.
+You can ask someone to negotiate with the aged care provider about your fees and accommodation costs on your behalf.
+You or the person helping you will also need to organise things like how your fees and accommodation costs will be paid.
+You may also include this nominated person in your resident agreement.